ashiq24/BEENE/README.md

 ```
 ### Generating and Storing BEENE-Embeddings
-Our tool BEENE creates low dimesional embeddings (BEENE-Embeddings) from RNAseq data which are very effective for batch effect assessment.
+Our tool BEENE creates low dimensional embeddings (BEENE-Embeddings) from RNAseq data which are very effective for batch effect assessment.
 An example for generating and storing BEENE-Embeddings from RNA-seq data is shown below

-Importing necessery packages
+Importing necessary packages

 ```python
 from beene import beene_model